torressam333/mern_project_mgmt/README.md

 ### Some features below have not been built yet.

 MERN + GraphQL Client and Project Management App
-This is a mini CRM app built with MERN stack (MongoDB, Express.js, React, and Node.js) and GraphQL.
-It is designed to help you learn about client and project management, and to provide you with a hands-on experience with these technologies.
+This is a nano CRM app built with MERN stack (MongoDB, Express.js, React, and Node.js) and GraphQL.
+I plan on implementing Docker, Unit tests and to have this hosted in AWS.

 ## Features